Latvian Riflemen: Formation

-Following increasing German advances, the Russian Stavka approved the measure and on 19 July 1915, the tsar approved the formation of the Latvian Riflemen.
+Following increasing German advances, the Russian Stavka under the command of Mikhail Alekseev approved the measure and on 19 July 1915, the tsar approved the formation of the Latvian Riflemen.
 On the same day Latvian deputies of the State Duma, Jānis Goldmanis and Jānis Zālītis published a patriotic appeal "Gather under Latvian flags!"
 (Pulcējaties zem latviešu karogiem!) in Riga.
 The first volunteers started to apply on August 12 at Riga.
 Originally, the plan was to form two battalions, but due to the high numbers of volunteers three battalions were formed.

 The departure of the first Latvian volunteers from Riga to basic training transformed into a wide national demonstration since the Riflemen units were the first Latvian military units with Latvian commanders in charge.
 The first battalions consisted mainly of volunteers, especially refugees from Courland and workers from the factories evacuated to inner Russia from Riga.
 Later a number of Latvians from other Russian units joined or were transferred to the Latvian Riflemen.